alainlompo/ninth-life/README.md

 Here, we mainly dive deep into

 * Enhancements to the java language
+  * Concurrency updates in JEP 266 [See a demo in our concurrency coding repo](https://github.com/alainlompo/concurrent-coding/commit/0f5079a923671e3e5f2f9728507cccc7d1c8217d)
 * Java scripting and Nashorn
 * java tools
 * the jshell and its api